LuisSevillano/flightradar24-to-csv/README.md

 NodeJS script to download and parse data from [Flight Radar](https://www.flightradar24.com) in `tsv` and `GeoJSON` format.
 To generate the files:

-- If the aircraft number is known modify the value of `flightId` variable in the `index.js` script and run `npm install` or just run `node index.js` followed by the `flightId`.
+- If the aircraft number is known run `node index.js` followed by the `flightId`.
 For example:

 ```shell
 $ node index.js 21b090f8